jerji/resume/data.md

   jobtitle: Network Systems Integration Developer
   dates: 2021/10 -- 2024/10
   bullets: |

-    - Spearheads development of infrastructure automation, minimizing human error and rapidly accelerating delivery of both products and services.
+    - Spearheaded development of infrastructure automation, minimizing human error and rapidly accelerating delivery of both products and services.
 Automated provisioning of end-user network equipment, eliminating technician on-site waiting time and allowing for more customer deployments per day.
-    - Acts as embedded security liaison to the Network/Engineering organization, providing guidance and feedback during development and implementation.
+    - Acted as embedded security liaison to the Network/Engineering organization, providing guidance and feedback during development and implementation.
-    - Champions the safe adoption of open-source technology and contributions within the company, leading by example through work with LibreNMS, Oxidized, etc.
+    - Championed the safe adoption of open-source technology and contributions within the company, leading by example through work with LibreNMS, Oxidized, etc.
 -
   name: AYE3D
   jobtitle: Lead Software Developer